arangodb/docs/3.4/drivers/index.md

 ---
 layout: default
 description: Together with the ArangoDB community we provide drivers for many languages.
-Our official language drivers are java, javascript, PHP and GO.
+Our official language drivers are Java, JavaScript, PHP and GO.
-title: Install official drivers, integrations and community drivers
+title: Install Official Drivers, Integrations and Community Drivers
 page-toc:
   disable: true
 ---